Skip to main content

 Social Anxiety and Self-Consciousness

-The tween years bring an intense awareness of social evaluation.
-Your child may become acutely self-conscious about their appearance, their speech, or how they are perceived.
-They may avoid raising their hand in class, refuse party invitations, or spend hours agonizing over a text message.
-Developmental research confirms that social anxiety peaks in prevalence during late childhood and early adolescence, with up to 10% of tweens meeting criteria for social anxiety disorder (Beesdo et al., 2009, Psychiatric Clinics of North America, DOI: 10.1016/j.psc.2009.06.002).
+The tween years bring an intense awareness of being watched and judged.
+Your child may become painfully self-conscious about how they look, what they say, or how other kids see them.
+They might avoid raising their hand in class, turn down party invitations, or spend an hour agonizing over a single text message.
+Studies show that social anxiety peaks during late childhood and early adolescence, with up to 10% of tweens meeting criteria for social anxiety disorder (Beesdo et al., 2009, Psychiatric Clinics of North America, DOI: 10.1016/j.psc.2009.06.002).
 Behind the avoidance is usually a single fear: being judged and found lacking.

 Test Anxiety and Performance Pressure